ruiasribeiro/advent-of-code/README.md

-# AdventOfCode2020
+# AdventOfCode
-Repo for the 2020 edition of Advent of Code.
+Repo for Advent of Code.